Auto-Mech/PIPPy/README.md

 ### II.A.
 STANDARD INPUT

 The standard input file contains a series of records, each a single line of input parameters.
 Below is a list of each record and associated parameters, with data type in parentheses.\
-Key: dp = double precision, int = integer, char*n = character*n, log = logical
+Key: dp = double precision, int = integer, char * _n_ = character * _n_, log = logical

 **Record 1**: DataTrain  DataTest [Example: train.dat test.dat]\
         DataTrain (char*10): Filename of the in sample (training) data file\
         DataTest (char*10): Filename of the out of sample (test) data file\
-        Notes: The required format for the data files is given in Section II.B.\
+        **Note:** The required format for the data files is given in Section II.B.\
                If DataTest is set to "none", no test set evaluation is made.

 **Record 2**: NumWrite  Units [Example: 2 10 12]\
 	NumWrite (int): Number of extra output files to write\
-        Notes: If NumWrite = -1, no extra output files are written.\
+		= -1, no extra output files are written.\
-               If NumWrite = 0, all output files are written.\
+		= 0, all output files are written.\
-               If NumWrite &gt; 0, read a list of NumWrite extra output files.\
+		&gt; 0, read a list of NumWrite extra output files.\
 	Units[NumWrite] (int): List of additional output files to write.\
 		 1 : Write additional debug information to the standard output\
 		10 : (basisinfo.dat) Write detailed basis set information\
 		11 : (vtrain.dat) Compare ab intio training energies and fitted energies\
 		12 : (vtest.dat) Compare ab intio test energies and fitted energies\
-               20 : (xmat.dat) Write the X matrix containing the symmetrized basis\
-                    functions (columns) evaluated for the training data (rows)
+		20 : (xmat.dat) Write the X matrix containing the symmetrized basis functions (columns) evaluated for the training data (rows)

 **Record 3**: RangeParameter  RefEnergy [Example: 100.
 15.]\
         RangeParameter (dp): Range parameter used in the training and test set weight function\
         RefEnergy (dp): Reference energy used in the training and test set weight function\
-        Note: Reasonable choices for RefEnergy include the binding energy for van der Waals systems and the saddle point energy for reactive systems, while RangeParameter describes the energy range required for the intended application.
+        **Note:** Reasonable choices for RefEnergy include the binding energy for van der Waals systems and the saddle point energy for reactive systems, while RangeParameter describes the energy range required for the intended application.

 **Record 4**: NumRanges  EnergyRanges [Example: 3 300.
 150. 50.]\
         NumRange (int): Number of energy limits to consider when reporting averaged errors.